 Today, making decisions without full information, under short time frames and high levels of stress is the norm rather than the exception.
 As a professional decision maker, success in both your personal and professional life depends on the quality of your thinking under these conditions.

 Similarly, in a world where even small decisions can have enormous consequences, organisational success relies on the cumulative decisions of both leaders and staff.
 Given how high the stakes are, how much time do you spend specifically developing your thinking skills and those of your team?

-In this talk you’ll be introduced to the
+You’ll be introduced to the

-A challenging, interesting and practical talk, members will be encouraged to think, question and participate throughout.
+These will be challenging, interesting and practical workshops in which members will be encouraged to think, question and participate throughout.
 Ultimately, to rethink their thinking.